 What is education for sustainability?

 Traditional education has led to unsustainable practices.
 To address current crises, we need new teaching methods.
 This involves revising content and teaching styles to empower students to think, feel, and act differently.
-Education for sustainability includes understanding sustainability, enhancing socio-emotional skills and sustainability competencies, and promoting behavioural change. approaches are essential for this pedagogical shift.
+Education for sustainability includes understanding sustainability, enhancing socio-emotional skills and sustainability competencies, and promoting behavioural change.
+Learner-centred approaches are essential for this pedagogical shift.

 Many contemporary social and ecological crises, including climate change, the widening gap between the rich and poor, and a significant proportion of the global population suffering from malnutrition, are perpetuated by individuals holding post-secondary education (Orr, 1991; UNESCO, 2006; in Sipos et al., 2008).